-The action gets underway at 7.30pm.
-LMFM will also be providing live commentary on their website and app.
+The action gets underway at 7.45pm.
+Tickets are available at this link while LMFM will also be providing live commentary on their website and app.

-Introduced in 1997 to commemorate a man who held the position of president, chairman and vice-chairman during his long association with the Lilywhites, the Jim Malone Cup has gone on to become an annual pre-season event.
+Introduced in 1997 to commemorate a man who held the position of president, chairman and vice-chairman during his long association with the Lilywhites, the fixture has become an annual pre-season event.

-In the build-up to this evening’s fixture, we take a quick look back at some notable meetings over the past decade.
+In the build-up to Friday’s game, we take a quick look back at some notable clashes over the the past 25 years.

 2010: Dundalk FC 2-1 Drogheda United